 Use these tips and tricks for specific rooms in your home.

-- Go through your dresser: Pull everything out, donate what you no longer want and then re-fold the rest!
+- Go through your dresser: Pull everything out, donate what you no longer want, then re-fold the rest.

 - Wash bedding and pillows: When was the last time you washed your pillows?

-- Tackle the medicine cabinet: Be sure you clear out expired medicines and old cosmetics.
+- Tackle the medicine cabinet: Clear out expired medicines and old cosmetics.

-- Declutter shelves and drawers: It’s all too easy to accumulate products in bathroom drawers and let clutter pile up on shelves and in the vanity.
-Toss what you don’t need and organize and put back the rest.
+- Declutter shelves and drawers: It’s too easy to accumulate products in bathroom drawers and let clutter pile up on shelves and in the vanity.
+Toss what you don’t need, then organize and put back the rest.

-- Deep clean the sink, shower and toilet: It’s probably going to be your least favorite task, but it’s a definite spring cleaning must.
+- Deep clean the sink, shower and toilet: It’s probably your least favorite task, but it’s a definite spring cleaning must.
 Along with scrubbing, be sure to wash the shower curtain, bathmat and any throw rugs.

 - Declutter your linen closet: Pull out the old towels and sheets to donate, and re-fold the ones you still want.